M-Zanotti/tabstattex/README.md

 - Using

-Similar to the original "tabstat" Stata command, with few more options for Tex file.
+Similar to the original "tabstat" Stata command, with few more options for Tex file, see help file for using details.

 texfile(filename.tex)
 caption("Table caption")